ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/Full Implementation/README.txt

        If the only files in the directory of the form q_*_searchdata.txt are the ones output by the commands above, then the commands cat q_*_searchdata.txt > q_searchdata.txt
             sort -n -r q_searchdata.txt -o q_searchdata_sorted.txt
         can be run from the command line to achieve this (although for a very large run, one would want to delete files once they are         copied and sorted, to save storage, and the sorting should be parallelized).
+Also, to ensure that commas are not misinterpreted, one should run the command export LC_NUMERIC=C
    (v) the file from the previous step can then be called by "p_rank_ideal_test.sage" as
             sage p_rank_ideal_test.sage q q_searchdata_sorted
         to finish Algorithm 3.2.
 The output of this would be the file